finity69x2/toggle-control-button-row/README.md

 # lovelace-toggle-control-button

-Provides a means to program a Lovelace button row to control any binary entity (lights, switches, locks, input booleans, etc) that have the state as either on or off using a toggle style single button.
+Provides a means to program a Lovelace button to control any binary entity (lights, switches, locks, input booleans, etc) that have the state as either on or off using a toggle style single button.
 This will also work for fans and dimmable lights that you would only ever like to switch on & off with a single speed or brightness setting (set outside the configuration for this plugin)

 Installation: